Herrandy/RoboND-Perception-Project/writeup.md

 In world 1 all the object were recognized successfully (3/3).
 In world 2 all the objects were classified correctly except the glue which was given the label soap.
-This is odd because if we look at the confusion matrix for the world 2 we can see that in the training process there was zero confusion between the soap and the glue.
+This is odd because if we look at the confusion matrix of the world 2 we can see that in the training process there was zero confusion between the soap and the glue.
 Again in the world 3 all the objects one is classified correctly.
 Again the glue is incorretly classified but this into biscuits.

 Overall the results are OK and meet the requirements of the project.
-To improve the results we could increase the number of training examples and also evaluate different kernels for the SVM.
+To improve the results we could increase the number of training examples and also evaluate the system using different kernels for the SVM.
 In the current implementation I am using the default kernel (linear) and it would be interesting to test for instance the RBF kernel.
 In the future I am also planning to finish the optional parts of the project.